tklarryonline/dotfiles_macos/brew/README.md

 - [eva] as a simple calculator REPL, similar to bc(1), with syntax highlighting and persistent history.
 - [eza] as a Rust replacement for ls.
 - [homebrew-file] for efficient and reproducible brew package management.
+- [jq] for JSON parsing and querying.
 - [neovim] because I love Vim and am using [vscode-neovim] extension.
+- [rush] for running parallel commands.
 - [starship] for a minimal and blazing-fast prompt.

 [discord]: https://discord.com/